thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 If this proposal is accepted, we'll do the following to spin this up.

 - [X] Initialize the blog site
-- [ ] Initialize the YouTube channel
-- [ ] Have those external sites reviewed by Project Steering Committee for branding compliance
-- [ ] Provide the external sites' Terms of Service to the Project Steering Committee for review
 - [ ] Complete initial version the blog core project document (intended as a living source of truth, unlike this static RFC)
 - [ ] Complete initial version the blog sub-style guide (a living document meant to grow and evolve over time)
 - [ ] Begin drafting one or two initial editors outside of the publishers